-Answering the most frequently asked life insurance questions
+Here we are, answering the most frequently asked life insurance questions.

 If you’re shopping around for a life insurance policy you probably have a few questions that need answering.
 These might be on life insurance in general, what exactly is covered by your policy or how it works for your specific medical issues.
 Below are some of our frequently asked life insurance questions, broken down by category:

 A. Life insurance is an insurance policy that will pay benefits in the event of the unthinkable.
 Death, terminal illness, severe injury or health issues and disability can be covered.
 Life insurance can pay lump sums to beneficiaries or a portion of your regular income.

 A. In Australia life insurance can come in several parts.
 At its core it will pay benefits to your chosen beneficiaries if you pass away or are diagnosed with a terminal illness.
 In addition to this you can choose options like total and permanent disability (TPD) insurance if an injury or illness leaves you permanently disabled, trauma insurance for specific issues like a heart attack or organ failure and income protection insurance, which pays a portion of your earnings if injury or illness leaves you temporarily unable to work.

 A. You need to decide how much cover is right for you.
 Higher potential payouts mean higher premiums but better cover.
 Consider the cost of paying outstanding loans, mortgages and credit card debts, how much your children’s living expenses and education will cost, funeral costs and anything else.
 The right level of cover will be enough for your family or beneficiaries to carry on without you.
 A financial advisor can help you find the right number.

 A. Depending on your policy, life insurance will pay out in the event of your death, terminal illness, severe medical issues, permanent disability or temporary inability to work.